jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityDashboard/functions/default.md

 This component serves as the dashboard to display a list of activities.
 It uses the `Grid.Column` component from Semantic UI to structure the layout and the `List` component to contain the `ActivityList` component.
+The `ActivityDetails` component is conditionally rendered to display details of the first activity in the list.

 ## Example